 Bold AI claims often spread because there is pressure behind them: marketing teams want striking results, investors expect momentum, and many buyers are afraid of missing out.
 A single headline number such as "95% accuracy" can look convincing at first.
 In practice, that figure usually comes from a curated test set that the vendor has already tuned against.

 Your own situation is rarely the same.
 Contract templates, scan quality, languages in use, and internal risk thresholds all affect outcomes.
 Once you move from a demo set to your actual repository, performance will shift.
 The only dependable way to know if a system works for you is to test it directly on your own data before making a purchase.
+This is one of many reasons to be deliberate when evaluating vendors — see Avoiding Common Pitfalls in CLM Adoption for a full checklist.

 Risks of moving too fast